Everything Happens for a Reason / Todo pasa por algo

 I asked this question to a Mexican woman I was dating about a year ago.
 I asked it literally, because she said the word in Spanish, "lujuria," and I did not know what it meant.
 She answered, "Lust is a very intense, uncontrolled sexual desire.
 It's one of the seven deadly sins hehe, that can sometimes bring us to act without thinking of the consequences." - It's a simple and brilliant answer.

-For me lust is just the most powerful of all dopamine traps.
+Lust is just the most powerful of all dopamine traps.
 And it's a trap I've lived through for decades.

 Simple but not easy.
 This brings us to Medellin.